Léopold Biha: Prime minister

 Late in the night on 18 October, Hutu gendarmes and soldiers led by Secretary of State for the Gendarmerie Antoine Serukwavu mounted a coup attempt against the Burundian government.
 While one contingent of putschists attacked the royal palace, a separate group of gendarmes drove to Biha's residence and beckoned him to step outside.
 Unsuspecting of their motives, Biha obliged and the putschists fired at him point-blank, striking his shoulder, abdomen, and leg.
 Though seriously wounded, he escaped.
 Loyalist troops eventually suppressed the coup.
 As a result of the attempt, the Mwami fled to Europe while Biha went to Belgium for several weeks to be treated for his injuries.
 The remnants of his government set about repressing the perpetrators of the coup and suspected collaborators.
 Mwambutsa soon thereafter suspended the powers of the Biha government before restoring them on 20 November.
 However, with the Mwami outside of the country and the prime minister incapable of discharging his duties, de facto governance fell to the army and the civil service.

 Biha returned to Burundi in February 1966.
 On 15 March his government was reformed and Biha assumed the portfolio for Civil Service, Sûreté and Immigration.
 On 24 March Mwambutsa issued a decree giving Crown Prince Charles Ndizeye "special powers to co-ordinate and control the activities of the government and the secretariats of state".
 Biha joined a council created to advise Charles.
 On 8 July 1966 Charles launched a coup, saying he taking complete control of the government.
 He suspended the constitution and dismissed Biha, replacing him with Captain Michel Micombero the following day.
 Biha was arrested in August and held in Rumonge prison.
 After his release he avoided politics.

 Later life

 In 2001 Biha co-founded the Parliamentary Monarchist Party (Parti Monarchiste Parlementaire, PMP).
-He died in 2003.
+He died in 2003 and was buried on 1 March in Mpanda Cemetery in Bujumbura.